 Attendance: No one is here to hold your hand, but success in this course can be highly dependent upon your attendance of lecture.
-The ability to ask questions and experience first-hand what is being taught is very important to the learning process and almost essential for understanding some of the detailed concepts presented in this course.
-It is the responsibility of the student to obtain any notes, OWL assignments that are due, etc. that may have been missed during lecture.
-Always remember, it is your choice whether you decide to attend class or not.
+The ability to ask questions and experience firsthand what is being taught is very important to the learning process and almost essential for understanding some of the detailed concepts presented in this course.
+It is the responsibility of the student to obtain any notes or special announcements that may have been missed during lecture.
+Always remember, it is your decision whether you decide to attend class or not.

-Doing Problems: "I study all the time.
-I go to all the lectures.
-I understand what you are saying in the lectures, and I do all of the problems.
-So how come I got a 48 on the exam?!?!"
+Doing Problems: "I study all the time, I go to the Train with a Tutoring Edge, I understand what you are saying in the lectures, I attend all of the lectures and I do all of the problems.
+So how come I got a 58 on the exam?!?!"
 This type of question is as frustrating for me to answer as it is for you to ask.
-My best advice to you - work as many problems as you can.
-Really honestly work them - write it out on paper, balance equations, draw arrows.
+My best advice to you - work as many problems as YOU can.
+Really, honestly work them - write it out on paper, balance equations, draw arrows.
 Don't turn to the solutions manual immediately!
 This is a fatal mistake that students make all the time.
 Maybe this will sound familiar..."Let me just see how they did it....
-Hmmm....Yep, that's what I thought the answer would have been.
+Hmmm......Yep, that's what I thought the answer would have been.
 Next question...."
 Before you know it, you have tricked yourself into believing that you understand the problems, but then the test comes along and you don't know where to begin and a panic attack ensues unlike many of you have not experienced in a classroom setting.
 This is Organic Chemistry - You are not in Kansas anymore.
 This is not a scare tactic but reality.
-In order to be successful in this course, you must be able to apply what you have learned to new situations.
+In order to be successful in this course, YOU must be able to apply what YOU have learned to new situations.
 The best way to acquire this skill is to work a lot of problems.
-The more problems you attempt, the more you will learn.
+The more problems YOU attempt, the more YOU will learn.
 It's that simple.
+Watching me, teaching assistants or even paid off-campus services solve problems will not acquire a skill for YOU to use anymore than watching Michael Phelps work out will make you a better swimmer.
+If you are not the one getting frustrated then you are not the one who will do well.
+If you aren't the one puking from doing more problems in a single subject than you have ever done in your life....then you will be the one wondering "what happened?" after your exam.